nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 The SAM 3 demo app is impressive.
 On first glance it looks like it could perform really well relative to my custom models.
 I wanted to put it to the test and see how it compared.

 - **Assumption:** Huge SOTA model should just work.
 Built for 'zero shot' prompting with just text and no examples.
 I think it's going to perform far better than my custom models.
-- **Testing:** I wrote a [script](insert-link) to run inference on my test data using "Pothole" as the prompt.
-My script returns polygons in the same format as the custom models, but calculating mAP from these requires some polygon math (intersection over union) that I couldn't get into.
+- **Testing:** I wrote a [script](https://github.com/nmata010/aerial-pothole-detection/blob/main/Notebooks/02_sam3_get_labels.ipynb) to run inference on my test data using "Pothole" as the prompt.
+It returns polygons in the same format as the custom models.
+Calculating mAP from these requires some polygon math (intersection over union) that I couldn't get into.
 I decided to go with a count of objects as a gut-check metric for success.
 - **Result:**

 | Model | Pothole Count |